Skip to main content

 Treatment - Munchausen's syndrome

-Treating Munchausen's syndrome can be difficult.
+Treating Munchausen syndrome can be difficult.

-People with Munchausen's syndrome may be aware of the risk of injury or even death as a result of their behaviour.
+People with Munchausen syndrome may be aware of the risk of injury or even death as a result of their behaviour.
 But they cannot control their behaviours and are unlikely to look for help.

 If you think a person may be exaggerating or faking health problems, it can help to: